 Movebank provides special support for solar geolocator data.
 Solar geolocators are loggers that are attached to animals that collect light levels, which are used to estimate the location and movement of the animal using special software programs.
 These tags are commonly used for tracking small migrating birds and many marine species (read more about this and other animal tracking methods here).
 The animal tracks that come from geolocators are very sensitive to how the light-level data are processed—therefore, it is important not only to store the location data, but also the light-level data, to allow development and testing of better processing methods.

 Add raw light-level and derived tracking data

 From the Upload data option in the Studies page, you can import .trj files from British Antarctic Survey geolocators or other tabular data files containing light-level data or derived tracks using a flexible interface.

 Reference data includes extra details about animals, tags, and deployments in your study.
-Here you can include a description of calibration methods; provide the release and recapture locations; add details about the sensor; define the light threshold, sun elevation angle, and processing software used to derive location estimates; and add other terms listed in the Movebank Attribute Dictionary.
+Here you can include a description of calibration methods; provide the release and recapture locations; add details about the sensor; define the calibration method, light threshold, sun elevation angle, and processing software used to derive location estimates; and add other terms listed in the Movebank Attribute Dictionary.